Wet Weather Garden Problems

 Lower Leaf Drop

-This can happen in susceptible plants when planted close together in beds.
+This can occur in susceptible plants when they are planted close together in beds.
 The lack of air circulation means that after rains, the lower leaves can take a long time to dry, making conditions favorable for fungus to develop.

 Leaves develop small brown or black spots that quickly spread until the entire leaf turns brown/black and drops off.
 The disease can progress very rapidly during periods of wet weather, going from few symptoms to leaf drop in just a few days.
 Susceptible plants include blue salvia, verbena, vinca, and zinnias.

-Treatment: Apply a broad spectrum fungicide like Funginoil or Infuse to protect remaining leaves.
-If the stems are not affected by the disease, some annuals will sprout healthy new leaves if stems are pinched back and are sprayed with fungicide regularly (see label for how often you should reapply).
+Treatment: Apply a broad-spectrum fungicide like Funginoil or Infuse to protect remaining leaves.
+If the stems are not affected by the disease, some annuals will sprout healthy new leaves if the stems are pinched back and sprayed with fungicide regularly (see the label for the recommended reapplication frequency).

 Wilting

-While it seems strange that too much rain can lead to wilting, it is not uncommon and can be caused by a couple of things.
+While it may seem counterintuitive that excessive rain can lead to wilting, it is a common phenomenon that can be caused by several factors.

-First, and most benign, is that leaves may droop when sunny conditions return after an extended period of cloudy weather.
-In cloudy conditions, leaves grow faster than roots.
-When the sun returns, the roots are briefly unable to supply enough water to support the new leaves, until root growth catches up.
-This usually only takes a few days and will correct itself as long as you don't mistake this wilting as a need for water and apply more.
+First, and most benign, is that leaves may droop when sunny conditions return after an extended period of cloudy, rainy weather.
+When the sun returns, the roots are briefly unable to supply water as fast as the leaves are losing it (transpiring).
+This can be due to a temporary lack of oxygen around the roots, caused by soil oversaturation.
+This usually only lasts a day or two and will correct itself as long as you don't mistake this wilting as a need for water and apply more.
 Always check the soil moisture!

 A more serious reason for wilting is root disease.
-In areas with poor drainage (including containers with blocked drainage holes), soil can become waterlogged.
-Plant roots need oxygen and soggy soil has no space for air.
+In areas with poor drainage (including containers with blocked drainage holes), soil can remain saturated for extended periods.
+Plant roots need oxygen, and soggy soil has no space for air.
 Without oxygen, plant roots begin to suffocate and die.
 Soil diseases that flourish in oxygen-deprived soils can move in and kill more roots.
 Without enough healthy roots to take up water, the plant wilts.
-If you dig around the root are of the plant and the soil is dark and soggy and has a rotten odor, this your problem.
+If you dig around the root area of the plant and the soil is dark and soggy and has a rotten odor, this is your problem.

-Treatment: Mild root rot can be treated as follows: in containers, reopen blocked drainage holes.
+Treatment: Mild root rot can be treated by reopening blocked drainage holes in containers.
 If you are using a saucer underneath a pot outdoors, remove it so the pot doesn't sit in water.
-Use a fungicide labeled for soil drench application like Exel and follow label direction for application.
-If possible, pinch back or prune the plant to reduce the amount of leaves demanding water.
-Once wilting stops and plant begins to show signs of new growth, apply organic fertilizer.
+Use a fungicide labeled for soil drench application, like Exel, and follow the label directions for application.
+If possible, pinch back or prune the plant to reduce the number of leaves demanding water.
+Once wilting stops and the plant begins to show signs of new growth, apply organic fertilizer.

-Severe root rot often kills the plant.
-If replacing a plant that died of root rot in the same area be sure to amend the soil well to improve drainage or replace the plant with one tolerant of wet soils.
+Severe root rot often causes the plant to die.
+If replacing a plant that died of root rot in the same area, be sure to amend the soil well to improve drainage or replace the plant with one tolerant of wet soils.
 If you replant in a container that held a plant with root rot, be sure to sterilize the pot with a 10% bleach solution and use new potting soil.
 (It's actually a good idea to sterilize all reused pots for this reason.)

 White "Powder" on Leaves